node-class-may-2023/ComIT_Node/javascript.md

 welcome(); // Hi Coco!!!
 greeting(); // greeting is not defined
 ```
-* The function inside (children) other function it's not accessible from outside the parent function
+* Functions inside (children) another function are not accessible from outside the parent function
-* In this example we see that we can call the **welcome** function but not the **greeting** one as is a inner function
+* In this example we see that we can call the **welcome** function but not the **greeting** one as it is an inner function
 * The **greeting** is a local function and it can only be called from inside the **welcome** function

 **Example:**